Skip to main content

 The solutions, in detail

-Four modules, each requiring a different kind of design thinking.
+Three modules, each requiring a different kind of design thinking.

 Health Score: Summary panels + subsystem drill-down